Push Or Pull, Which Is Right?

 We’ve never seen a man stabbed with a welding torch, but if we did, it would most likely be over a push-or-pull debate.
 Out of all the debates within the welding world, it’s been the longest, most heated argument since the first welding machines were invented.
-Chances are, if you’ve been welding for more than a couple weeks, you’ve got your own preference.
+Chances are, if you’ve been welding for more than a couple of weeks, you’ve got your own preference.
 But which way is right?
 There must be a definitive answer as to which technique is best, shouldn’t there?
-Join us as we delve into the real answers behind the great debate of push vs. pull.
+Join us as we delve into the real answers behind the great debate of push vs. pull welding.

 The Pull